arontier/software/README.md

 ### If OpenVPN Client Connect does not work on a Mac via iOS hotspot

-It's not OpenVPN server nor OpenVPN Client Connect problem.
-It's just iOS hotspot problem.
-More specifically iOS hotspot does use IPv6 only, not IPv4.
+It's not OpenVPN server nor OpenVPN Client Connect.
+It's just iOS hotspot: iOS hotspot does use IPv6 only, not IPv4.
-To solve this you can create a location profile and use it.
+To address this issue, you can create a location profile and configure it.

-Open a terminal on your Mac and run the following code:
+Open a terminal on your Mac and type the following code:

 ```bash
 networksetup -createlocation Hotspot populate
 ```

-You will notice there is a new menu item "Location" under Apple () menu at the top-left corner.
+You will notice there is a new item "Location" created under Apple () menu at the top-left corner.
 Connect your Mac to your iOS hotspot and click "Hotspot" in Location.
 Then configure your Network Settings: